-usage: ksconf promote e [-h] [batch interactive summary diff]

-[verbose] [match {regex,wildcard,string}]

-[ignore-case] [invert-match] [stanza PATTERN]

-[force] [keep] [keep-empty]

-SOURCE TARGET

-SOURCE The source configuration file to pull changes from.
-(Typically the local conf file) TARGET Configuration file or directory to push the changes into.
-(Typically the default folder) Named Arguments batch, -b Use batch mode where all configuration settings are automatically promoted.
-All changes are removed from source and applied to target.
-The source file will be removed unlesskeep-empty is used. interactive, -i Enable interactive mode where the user will be prompted to approve the promotion of specific stanzas and attributes.
-The user will be able to apply, skip, or edit the changes being promoted. summary, -s Summarize content that could be promoted. diff, -d Show the diff of what would be promoted. verbose Enable additional output. force, -f Disable safety checks.
+SOURCE The source configuration file to p pull change es from.
+(Typically the -------- ------------ --------------- ----------- ------------- ---------- ---------------- local conf file)

+TARGET Configuration file or directory to push the changes into.
+(Typically the default folder)

+batch, -b Use batch mode where all configuration settings are automatically promoted.
+All changes are removed from source and applied to toward.
+The course Classifi has no married and least the course of a second target.
+The source file will be removed unless --keep-empty is used.

+--interactive, -i Enable interactive mode where the user will be prompted to approve the promotion of specific stanzas and attributes.
+The user will be able to apply, skip, or edit the changes being promoted.

+--summary, -s Summarize content that could be promoted.

+--diff, -d Show the diff of what would be promoted.

+--verbose Enable additional output.

+--force, -f Disable safety checks.
 Don't check to see if SOURCE and TARGET share the same basename.

-keep, -k Keep conf settings in the source file.
+--keep, -k Keep conf settings in the source file.
 All changes will be copied into the TARGET file instead of being moved there.
-This is typically a bad idea since local always overrides default. keep-empty Keep the source file, even if after the settings promotions the file has no content.
+This is typically a bad idea since local always overrides default.

+--keep-empty Keep the source file, even if after the settings promotions the file has no content.
 By default, SOURCE will be removed after all content has been moved into TARGET.
 Splunk will re-create any necessary local files on the fly.